nixworks/public/news/2016/09/23/2016-cascade-mall-shooting-an-as-yet-uncaptured-shooter-at-a-mall-in-the-town-of-burlington-washington-kills-at-least-three-people-and-i.md

 ### Related:

-1. [2016 Cascade Mall shooting.
-The death toll in yesterday's attack rises to five people with the assailant captured in Oak Harbor, Washington. ](/news/2016/09/24/2016-cascade-mall-shooting-the-death-toll-in-yesterday-s-attack-rises-to-five-people-with-the-assailant-captured-in-oak-harbor-washington.md) _Context: 2016 Cascade Mall shooting_
+1. [2016 Cascade Mall shooting: The death toll in yesterday's attack rises to five people with the assailant captured in Oak Harbor, Washington. ](/news/2016/09/24/2016-cascade-mall-shooting-the-death-toll-in-yesterday-s-attack-rises-to-five-people-with-the-assailant-captured-in-oak-harbor-washington.md) _Context: 2016 Cascade Mall shooting_